St James Court Exhibitors

 Fees and Deadlines

 Application Fees: A non-refundable processing/handling fee of $40.00 is due with application.
-All artists, including 2016 peer jurors, category exempt artists, and invited artists must fill out an application and pay the $40.00 fee.
+All artists, including invited artists must fill out an application and pay the $40.00 fee.
 Checks, Money orders, Visa, Mastercard or PayPal accepted for application fees.
 One application per medium category.
-Applications must be submitted through www.zapplication.org by midnight EST, Friday, March 31, 2017.
+Applications must be submitted through www.zapplication.org by midnight EST, Friday, March 31, 2018.
 Before submitting your application please double check all information is correct, especially your medium category.
+You will need to update your profile in Zapp if your address, email, website, etc. has changed.

 The information herein pertains to the original and largest show that being the St James Court section begun in 1957.
 Other sections are using zapplication so please be aware to which show you are applying to.
 There are no refunds for application fees sent to the wrong section.

-All invited artists, 2016 peer jurors and category exempt artists from the 2016 show will need to pay their application fee by March 31, 2017 to be included in the 2017 show.
+All invited artists, from the 2017 show will need to pay their application fee by March 31, 2018 to be included in the 2018 show.

-Jury: The jury will take place April 2017.
-Notifications are sent by April 30, 2017.
-Invited artists are notified via US Mail and email.
+Jury: The jury will take place April 2018.
+Notifications are sent by April 30, 2018.
+Invited artists are notified via Zapplication and email.
 Wait listed artists and artists not accepted to the show, will be notified via Zapplication and email.
-If you want to be notified of your status via US Mail please email firstname.lastname@example.org or call the show office at 502-635-1842.
+If you want to be notified of your status via US Mail please email email@example.com or call the show office at 502-635-1842.

 Sales Tax: Kentucky law requires collection of a 6% sales tax on all sales made during the Art Show.
 Artists will receive a KY sales tax form in their packet at the show.